 What types of trees will be planted?
 And why?

-5.73 hectares of the woodland will comprise a mixture of Scot pine and birch; these native trees are lacking in the landscape, and so this represents a fantastic opportunity to bring back native woodland into the landscape, it is intended to manage the broad leaves as a long-term carbon store, without harvesting.
-This means that the woodland character should diversify as trees mature and grow at different rates.
-All this can be seen as a positive influence on landscape character in the long term.
+The woodland will consist of native tree species (68.8 hectares), including species such as oak, rowan, birch, alder, and cherry; these trees are lacking in the landscape, and so this represents a fantastic opportunity to bring back native woodland into the landscape.
+It is intended to manage the woodland as a long-term carbon store, without harvesting.

 How much carbon will be sequestered throughout this project?